MrRobinOfficial/Guide-UnrealEngine/README.md

 * The size of heap memory is typically much larger than the stack, but its allocation and deallocation require manual management.

 </details>

+### Design Patterns And Principles

+Design patterns are reusable solutions to common programming problems that have been proven effective over time.
+They provide guidelines and templates for structuring code, promoting best practices, and improving software design.
+Here are a few notable design patterns:

+#### Open-Closed Principle

+The [Open-Closed Principle (OCP)](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) is a fundamental principle in object-oriented programming that states that software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+It encourages the design of code that can be easily extended with new functionality without needing to modify the existing codebase.

+#### KISS (Keep It Simple, Stupid)

+The [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) emphasizes simplicity and avoiding unnecessary complexity in software design.
+It encourages keeping code, algorithms, and systems as simple as possible to enhance readability, maintainability, and reduce the likelihood of errors.

+#### Singleton

+The [Singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern) ensures that only one instance of a class is created and provides a global point of access to that instance.
+It is useful in scenarios where you need to control access to a shared resource or want to limit the instantiation of a class to a single object.

+#### Observer

+The [Observer](https://en.wikipedia.org/wiki/Observer_pattern) pattern establishes a one-to-many dependency between objects.
+It allows multiple observer objects (listeners) to be notified and updated automatically when the observed object (subject) undergoes a change in state.
+This pattern is widely used in event-driven systems or scenarios requiring loose coupling between objects.

+#### Factory

+The [Factory pattern](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)) provides an interface for creating objects without exposing the creation logic to the client.
+It centralizes object creation, allowing clients to use the factory interface to create objects based on specific criteria or conditions.
+This pattern promotes flexibility, decoupling, and abstraction in object creation.

+#### Strategy

+The [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) defines a family of algorithms and encapsulates each algorithm as a separate class.
+It allows clients to dynamically choose and switch between different algorithms at runtime.
+This pattern enables code reuse, promotes separation of concerns, and facilitates the "Open-Closed Principle" by allowing new algorithms to be added without modifying existing code.

+#### MVC (Model-View-Controller)

+[MVC is an architectural design pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) commonly used in user interface development.
+It separates an application into three interconnected components: the Model (data and business logic), the View (presentation and user interface), and the Controller (handles user input and updates the model).
+MVC promotes code organization, maintainability, and modularity.

 ## 🚧 Blueprint vs C++